Liuguanli/Udacity_Projects/Forecast_Rossmann_Store_Sales/capstone_proposal_template.md

 > * Promo2 - Promo2 is a continuing and consecutive promotion for some stores: 0 = store is not participating, 1 = store is participating
 > * Promo2Since[Year/Week] - describes the year and calendar week when the store started participating in Promo2
 > * PromoInterval - describes the consecutive intervals Promo2 is started, naming the months the promotion is started anew.
 E.g. "Feb,May,Aug,Nov" means each round starts in February, May, August, November of any given year for that store

+All of the datasets should be used and we can choose some essential information from them.

+Customers and Open is of vital importance.
+Because they are positively correlated with sales.
+Besides, the imformation about promotion is also useful because people tend to buy more goods.
+The type, Competition Distance, holiday also have some influence on the sale.
+So, in the following time, I will try those given information to predict the sale.

+While there are some flaws in the dataset. :

+Also we have to deal with the value of some fields which are not suitable for the train model.
+Like:

 所有字段是如何影响结果的。
 每个字段对结果可能的影响是什么。